Excuse #30

 Now for the Truth

-Regardless of how the man got there Jesus seized upon this moment to teach a valuable lesson about compassion.
+What we do know is that Jesus seized upon this moment to teach a valuable lesson about compassion.
 He began by asking these religious leaders if it was wrong to heal on the Sabbath.
 When they did not answer Him, Jesus healed the man.
 Perhaps anticipating their reaction, Jesus posed another question:

 Which of you shall have an ass or an ox fallen into a pit, and will not straightway pull him out on the Sabbath day?
 (Lk.
 14:5)

-Jesus’ question silenced these men because it not only appealed to their understanding of the scriptures, but also to rabbinical law which provided for such acts of mercy.
+The Messiah's question silenced these men because it not only appealed to their understanding of the scriptures, but also to rabbinical law which provided for such acts of mercy.
 By invoking the law, Jesus was cutting through all the potential arguments these men may have been crafting.
 However, His words and actions were saying much more.
 The point He was making was that sometimes life does not go according to plan.
 There can be unexpected twists and turns.
 In short: an ox can fall into a pit.

 The Ox in a Ditch Today

-This principle can be applied to situations that occur in our modern life as well.
+The principle of an ox in a ditch can be applied to situations that occur in our modern life as well.
 For example: there may be a time when the car breaks down or an injury occurs.
 These are not planned events.
 No one made a reservation to have an accident.
-No one gathered some friends after services and planned out an emergency.
 It would be ridiculous to do so.
-However, there are times when a genuine unforeseen crisis does happen.
-The fact is that our lives can be interrupted by events that are simply beyond our control.

 Legitimate Exceptions